 Internal linking – Internal linking is a must to do practice for any blog.
 Not only this helps Google understand your content better, it also helps your audience to navigate on your blog more easily.

-Link your most important articles with every related posts so that Google gets to know you want to put it on the main frame.
+Link your most important articles with every related post so that Google gets to know you want to put it on the main frame.
 This will help you generate a better structure and User experience too.

 There is no shortcut to getting sitelinks.
 You cannot force Google to show these.